 Cheryl provided an update on the Air Quality Control Board Meeting and the concerns and proposed resolutions that the Commission sent to the Board regarding the new proposed legislation on Construction Permits.
 The concerns/proposed resolutions were part of the exhibits at the meeting.
 Commissioners Kaufman and Rainosek as well as Donna Griffin attended the meeting.
 The Air Quality Control Board conducted the hearing first with technical testimony and public comment following.
-Chairman Don Kaufman commented on behalf of the Commission and Small Businesses .
+Chairman Don Kaufman commented on behalf of the Commission and Small Businesses.
 He stated the concerns and proposed resolutions Small Business brought to the Commissioners and NAIOP.

-Cheryl advised that the Commissions proposed resolutions were not written into the new legislation before it was approved; however the Air Quality Control Board and the City’s Air Quality Control Division were responsive to the concerns of small business and will incorporate the proposed resolutions into the oversight and granting of Construction Permits.
+Cheryl advised that the Commission’s proposed resolutions were not written into the new legislation before it was approved; however the Air Quality Control Board and the City’s Air Quality Control Division were responsive to the concerns of small business and will incorporate the proposed resolutions into the oversight and granting of Construction Permits.

 The Commissioners had an open discussion regarding the draft report of the Commission’s review of the restaurant inspection segment of the Food Sanitation Ordinance compiled by Donna Griffin.
 Chairman Kaufman asked for edits from the Commissioners be sent to Cheryl via email within 24 hours.